Penelope1rose/watson-assistant-demo/README.md

 ibmcloud fn action list
 ```

 Now go to your IBM Cloud Console.
-Click on the navigation menu on the top left corner
+Click on the navigation menu on the top left corner, hover over **Functions** and click on `Actions`

 ## 7. Run the app locally